 NEW REPORT: Our AutoCheck Guidebook on discrimination by automated-decision making systems helps identify cases and get the right support.
 Read now!

-Automated decision-making (ADM) processes are becoming a fact of life in more and more areas: They assess our creditworthiness, set individualized prices on online retail platforms or suggest which movies to watch.
+Automated decision-making (ADM) processes are emerging in more and more areas of life: They assess our creditworthiness, set individualized prices on online retail platforms, or suggest which movies to watch.
 However, their use does not necessarily lead to less-biased decisions.
 ADM systems can perpetuate or even reinforce inequality and discrimination.
 For example, a study by AlgorithmWatch showed that job ads published on Facebook were displayed to different audiences based on gross stereotypes: A job ad for a truck driver was 10 times more likely to be displayed to men than women, and a job ad for an educator was 20 times more likely to be displayed to women than men.
-If ADM systems decide in a discriminating way or suggest discriminating decisions, many people are potentially affected – because all decisions follow the same pattern.
-These risks are systematic and the overall societal impact can be large.
+If ADM systems make or suggest discriminating decisions, it potentially affects many people—because all decisions follow the same system-specific pattern.
+These risks are systemic and the overall societal impact can be large.

-Read our Guidebook "Automated Decision-Making Systems and Discrimination" now!
+You can download our Guidebook "Automated Decision-Making Systems and Discrimination" here.